-Thus $\varphi$ is a well-defined bijection between the boundary of $M_0$ and the boundary of $M_1$, and since the function $\rho$ above is constant in a neighbourhood of $0$, we deduce that $\varphi$ is a diffeomorphism.
+Thus $\varphi$ is a well-defined bijection between the boundary of $M_0$ and the boundary of $M_1$, and since the function $\rho$ above is constant in a neighborhood of $0$, we deduce that $\varphi$ is a diffeomorphism.

 The quotient space $N=M_0\sqcup_\varphi M_1$ is then a $3$-manifold, and since each $M_i$ is smooth there is a smooth atlas defined over $N\backslash(M_0\cap M_1)$, induced by the inclusions $\iota_j:\interior(M_j)\hookrightarrow N$.
 To extend this smooth atlas along $M_0\cap M_1$ it suffices to provide a family